Getting to Know Your Neighborhood: Inman Square

 1353 Cambridge St

-This artist-run performance space and music venue is known for its avant-garde music and art.
+This award-winning, artist-run performance space and music venue is known for its avant-garde music and art.
 Visitors can take in performances while socializing with other art-lovers and sipping on wine, hard cider, beer, or soft drinks.
 Concertgoers love it for its quaint, intimate setting and beautiful acoustics.
-Typically featuring jazz groups, it has also hosted artists such as Arcade Fire.
+Typically featuring jazz groups, it has also hosted artists like Arcade Fire.
 Check out the calendar for upcoming events.
 Also offered are piano lessons and classes in baby music and yoga.

 1357 Cambridge St.